Financial Services Regulation

 The Promotion of Access to Information Act, 2 of 2000 (PAIA) was passed into law to give effect to the constitutional right of access to information that is held by a private or public body and that is required for the exercise or protection of any rights.

-The National Credit Act is consumer credit legislation that promotes a fair and non–discriminatory marketplace for customers to access credit and that balances the rights of consumers and credit providers.
+The National Credit Act is a consumer credit legislation that promotes a fair and non-discriminatory marketplace for customers to access credit and that balances the rights of consumers and credit providers.

 Financial Intelligence Centre Act 38 of 2001 Internationally, governments have agreed to fight organised crime and terrorism by, among others, seizing the proceeds of crime and making money laundering a criminal offence.
 Since the 1980s many countries have passed laws that demonstrate their commitment to this effort.
 South Africa has also adopted money laundering laws to help it comply with its international obligations to fight organised crime and terrorism.